CodeSample15/Squiggly/README.md

 - **Why did you make this project?**
     - Good question!
 The goal of this project is to eventually have an interpreter capable of being easily ported to any embedded system, allowing for a way for people to easily develop game scripts that can be ran and tested on their computer before being downloaded to a portable player.
+    - This language is designed around game development.
+It will come with built in functionality to make game design easier.
 - **Why doesn't this do anything?**
     - Cuz I'm not done yet.
 Please wait until this message doesn't appear in the README.
 - **Why should I use this project?**